-LIVING IN GLASS HOUSES: The The greenhouses at Elizabeth Park are magnificent historic structures that date from the 1890s and have no automation.
-Photo courtesy of Elizabeth Park Conservancy Greener Greener The ins and outs of building your own greenhouse Written by JOEL SAMBERG One spinoff of the COVID-19 pandemic - beyond the mad rush on toilet paper - is a spike in puttering around the house, both indoors and out.
+The greenhouses at Elizabeth Park are magnificent historic structures that date from the 1890s and have no automation Photo courtesy of Elizabeth Park Conservancy.
+One spinoff of the COVID-19 pandemic - beyond the mad rush on toilet paper - is a spike in puttering around the house, both indoors and out.
 In addition to a heightened interest in home renovations, an increasing number of people have started gardens - both because they've found themselves with more time on their hands at home, and because of a desire to be more self-sufficient when it comes to their food supply.
 Growing your own flowers and produce does seem like a no-brainer.
-Many people find that it's relatively easy to manage a small garden by themselves or with the help of their kids, the supplies and materials are quite inexpensive, it seems like an environmentally friendly thing to do (as opposed to buying items shipped from hundreds or thousands of miles away), and it helps save money that might otherwise be spent at nurseries and grocery stores.
+Many people find that it's relatively easy to manage a small garden by themselves or with t help of their kids, the supplies and materials are quite inexpensive, it seems like an environmentally friendly thing to do (as opposed to buying items shipped from hundreds or thousands of miles away), and it helps sav

-But because Connecticut has a relatively short growing season, some folks have given thought to ways of extending it - in short, buying or building a greenhouse.
-And why not?
-In addition to allowing people to plant and harvest vegetables beyond the normal growing season (we fall into USDA plant hardiness zones 5-7), greenhouse owners can also get an early jump on cultivating flower seedlings that will add color and variety to any home landscape.
-Rosemary Aldridge, consulting horticulturist for the Elizabeth Park Conservancy, frequently overhears visitors who pass by the park's four greenhouses - which are accessible only to Conservancy volunteers and staff members and to City of Hartford personnel.
+The ins and outs of building your own greenhouse Written by JOEL SAMBERG he money that might otherwise be spent at nurseries and nd grocery stores.
+But because Connecticut has a relatively short growing season, some folks have given thought to ways of ted extending it - in short, buying or building a greenhouse. ı And why not?
+In addition to allowing people to plant and harvest vegetables beyond the normal growing s season (we fall into USDA plant hardiness zones 5-7), greenhouse owners can also get an early jump on cultivating flower seedlings that will add color and variety to any home landscape. the Rosemary Aldridge, consulting horticulturist for the Elizabeth Park Conservancy, frequently overhears visitors who pass by the park's four greenhouses - which are accessible only to Conservancy volunteers and staff /e members and to City of Hartford personnel.